LupiwoPhillips/agent-operations-lab/README.md

 Research Objective
        │
        ▼
-   Agent decides
+Agent determines
-   what it needs
+what information it needs
        │
        ▼
 Web Search
        │
        ▼
 Search Results
        │
        ▼
- Select relevant sources
+Select Relevant Sources
        │
        ▼
- Read webpages
+Read Webpages
        │
        ▼
- Collect evidence
+Collect Evidence
        │
        ▼
- Analyse evidence
+Analyse Evidence
        │
        ▼
- Structured findings
+Structured Findings

 This workflow is intentionally designed around tool use and evidence, rather than simply asking an LLM to generate an answer from its existing knowledge.